The Real Housewives of Beverly Hills season 5: Synopsis

 Kyle and her family take a trip to Lake Tahoe, by a jet.
 Kyle heads to Spain for a trip and enjoys her 100-foot-long private yacht in Mallorca.
 Foster later joins Kyle on her trip but things soon take a turn for the worse when Foster receives a call.
 Kyle leaves her trip in Spain early to attend her niece's wedding.
 At Davidson's poker night, Kyle worries for her sister after she displays erratic behavior reminiscent of the days she was drinking.
 Kyle attempts to communicate with her sister but feels Glanville is coming between the two.
 Glanville take Kim outside and refuses Kyle to see her, which results in a physical altercation between Kyle and Glanville as well as an explosive argument between the two sisters.
 Kyle seeks support in Vanderpump after the poker night, and the two bond over their betrayal and broken friendship with Glanville.
 Kyle visits Kim shortly after her release from hospital and is hurt after Kim condones Glanville's behavior.
 Later, Kyle hosts a gay mixer and Glanville arrives uninvited with Kim.
 Kyle begins to reflect on Glanville's action and realizes Glanville has been planning to turn her and her sister against each other.
 Kyle apologize for laying hand on Glanville and the two soon get into an argument on Glanville over-stepping her boundaries by coming between two sisters.
-Thee argument escalates and Glanville threatens to knock Kyle's teeth out and claims Kyle's husband doesn't want her.
+The argument escalates and Glanville threatens to knock Kyle's teeth out and claims Kyle's husband doesn't want her.
 Kyle attends a lunch with Kim that is mediated by Davidson in attempts to move forward, but Kyle insists that Glanville is influencing Kim.
 After the explosive dinner between Kim and Rinna, Kyle flees the table in tears.
 She is later yelled at by Glanville and accused of being fake.
 Kyle receives information from Rinna of some of the things Glanville has said, such as Kim needing an intervention.
 Kyle meets with Kim in Palm Springs and tell her what is and isn't good for her as well as bringing up the thing Glanville has said, but Kim insists she is lying.